LearnersGuild/guide/Learning_Guide/Kickoff.md

 - How do you address any pinches or misunderstandings in communication?
 - Exchange phone numbers if comfortable to do so for communication purposes.

 **You should plan 15 to 20 minutes for this conversation.
-Don't spend too much time on it, and don't skip it**
+Don't spend too much time on it, and don't skip it.**

 ## Guidelines for OSS projects